e6m9/illustrated-pages/README.md

 ## Description

-Web based search application exclusively for characters in the Marvel Universe.
+Web based search application exclusively for characters in the Marvel Universe using the Marvel API and Wikipedia APi.

 ## Usage